-The challenges faced by international students are even greater as that 8:30 am school start may be when you’re going to bed so you and school will need to be flexible.
+The challenges faced by international students are even greater as that 8:30 am school start may be when you’re going to bed, so you and school will need to be flexible.
 Of course, your country may not be in lockdown and so you will be able to go outside and exercise regularly – no excuses!

-- Create your own school room or desk – ideally a separate room, space or desk that you only set up during your school time – this will help your brain separate work from free time especially as you’re not actually going to school.
+Ideally a separate room, space or desk that you only set up during your school time – this will help your brain separate work from free time especially as you’re not actually going to school.

-- Are you sitting comfortably?
 Adjust your chair or laptop so that your screen is at eye level and your arms make a comfortable L shape resting on the desk.
 Your feet should touch the floor.
 Most office chairs will be set for adults but you can find some boxes to prop up your laptop or feet, and raise your chair – play around with this as it is really important to have everything at the right height for YOU.
 Once your learning space is ready, set up your laptop, go to the loo or fetch a drink and then come back, sit down and start learning!

-- We can hear you!
 Make sure you have good headphones so you can hear and be heard by your teacher – and the rest of your family doesn’t have to hear all about Macbeth’s witches, calculus or French verbs!

-- What’s the time?
 If you are hours away from the UK, create your own timetable and suggest to your teachers when you can study independently and when you can join their online lessons.
 The important thing is to make sure you allocate sufficient time for your independent study in advance of the online lessons so you are as well prepared as your pals.

-- Keep focussed – ignore all those distractions at home – it’s not easy if your parents are working from home and on the phone when you’re trying to work through a maths problem.
+Ignore all those distractions at home – it’s not easy if your parents are working from home and on the phone when you’re trying to work through a maths problem.
 If your headphones have a noise cancellation function then all the better or maybe you work better with some LOW background music.
 Now’s the time to find the best way that you study independently before you go to university and have to do it for years.
 Structure and routine will really help.

-- Limiting screen time – yes, all your life your parents have been telling you how important it is to rest your eyes – nothing’s changed except now you have to spend more time online – officially.
+Yes, all your life your parents have been telling you how important it is to rest your eyes – nothing’s changed except now you have to spend more time online – officially.
 So, it’s even more important to look after your body.
 Take regular breaks to rest your eyes, do your fitness session at lunchtime or go for a walk.
 Remember your body is used to lots of exercise walking across campus never mind your sports lessons.
 Even just standing up, stretching your legs, arms and neck will really help.
 If you are struggling to concentrate, then stop the clock and get some fresh air if you can – it will work wonders.

-- We’re all in this together!
 Boarding school life was 24/7 so life with your family all together all of the time might be driving you mad!
 Remember it’s just as challenging for everyone else so try to find a way to stay sane.
 Arrange some time to catch up with your pals – and try to arrange group video calls – so you can ‘just chat’ and compare notes.
 Don’t gloat too much if you can go out and about when some of your pals are still in lockdown.
 Now’s the time when you need your friends to keep you laughing and sane while we all adapt to the new world.